GabRayz/Portfoliosh/src/main/resources/fs/welcome.md

 # Welcome to my portfolio!

+Hi, I'm Gabriel and this is my portfolio.
 Use this shell environment to explore and find out about me.
 Use the `help` command to get some tips!
-Use `ls` to see where to start.
+Type `ls` to see where to start.